MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-concepts.md

 #### Load balancer

 The load balancer is a virtual machine running Linux and HAProxy + KeepAlive to provide load balanced services for the workload clusters deployed by the management cluster.
-For each workload cluster, AKS on Azure Stack HCI and Windows Server will add at least one load balancer virtual machine.
+For each workload cluster, AKS on Azure Stack HCI will add at least one load balancer virtual machine.
 Any Kubernetes service of type `LoadBalancer` that is created on the workload cluster will end up creating a load-balancing rule in the VM.

 #### Worker nodes

-To run your applications and supporting services, you need a Kubernetes node.
-An Azure Kubernetes Service workload cluster on Azure Stack HCI has one or more worker nodes, which are a virtual machines (VM) that run the Kubernetes node components, and host the pods and services that make up the application workload.
+To run your applications and supporting services, you need a *Kubernetes node*.
+An AKS workload cluster has one or more *worker nodes*.
+Worker nodes act as virtual machines (VMs) that run the Kubernetes node components, and host the pods and services that make up the application workload.

 There are core Kubernetes workload components that can be deployed on AKS on Azure Stack HCI and Windows Server workload clusters, such as pods and deployments.

 #### Pods